Radical right (Europe): Examples

 A 2015 study on modern populism by Kirk A. Hawkins of Brigham Young University used human coding to rate the level of perceived populist rhetoric in party manifestos and political speeches.
-Parties with high populism scores included Chega, the British National Party, the Swiss People's Party, the National Democratic Party of Germany, the National Rally, the People's Party, National Democracy, Sweden Democrats, the Party for Freedom, Forum for Democracy, Law and Justice, Vox and United Poland parties.
+Parties with high populism scores included Chega, the British National Party, the Swiss People's Party, the National Democratic Party of Germany, the Alliance for the Union of Romanians the National Rally, the People's Party, National Democracy, Sweden Democrats, the Party for Freedom, Forum for Democracy, Law and Justice, Vox and United Poland parties.

-The political scientists Robert Ford and Matthew Goodwin characterised the UK Independence Party as being on the radical right.

 Since the 2010s, multiple radical right parties have formed part of governments in Europe.
-This has included Fidesz in Hungary (Since 2010), Law and Justice in Poland (2015–2023), the Finns Party in Finland, Lega and Brothers of Italy in Italy, the Party for Freedom in the Netherlands, the Slovak National Party in Slovakia, the Slovenian Democratic Party in Slovenia, the Homeland Movement in Croatia, and the Freedom Party of Austria in Austria (2017–2019).
+This has included Fidesz in Hungary (2010–2026), Law and Justice in Poland (2015–2023), the Finns Party in Finland, Lega and Brothers of Italy in Italy, the Party for Freedom in the Netherlands, the Slovak National Party in Slovakia, the Slovenian Democratic Party in Slovenia, the Homeland Movement in Croatia, and the Freedom Party of Austria in Austria (2017–2019).